pakal/rsfile/doc/native_io_concepts.rst

 Disk file
     This is the set of physical disk blocks on which your file (both metadata and data) is eventually stored.
 This is also the only place where data can really be considered as persistent.
-    Data is saved into the disk file far less often than we might expect - on laptops particularly, disks can be left asleep for dozens of minutes in order to preserve energy.
+    The logical representation of a disk file is its filesystem **inode**.

 Open file object
     This kernel-level object represents an open stream to a file.
-As such, it contains references to the target disk file, as well as transient state information relative to the open stream (current file pointer, miscellaneous caching and locking information...)
+As such, it contains references to the target disk file, as well as transient state information relative to the open stream (current file offset, miscellaneous caching and locking information...).
+    In the case of stream inheritance, or other stream duplciation mechanisms, a single file object can end up being shared by several processes.

-Open file descriptor
+File descriptor
-    This type (called C file descriptor on posix systems, file handle on win32 platforms) mostly acts as a "pointer" to an open file object.
+    This type (called C file descriptor on Posix systems, file handle on win32 platforms) mostly acts as a "pointer" to an open file object.
 It is typically an integer used as an index in a per-process open file table.
 Several open file references can target the same open file objects, via inheritance (when forking) or dedicated duplication functions (dup() on posix, DuplicateHandle() on win32).
+    Synchronization systems may then be required to avoid race conditions around the common file offset.
-    On some platforms, open file references have specific attributes (like permissions, locks, inheritability options...), but the rest of their "state" is the one of the open file they represent (eg. duplicated file descriptors share the same file pointer)
+    On some platforms, open file references have specific attributes (like permissions, locks, inheritability options...), and the rest of their "state" is the one of the open file they represent.

 Buffering and caching
     They both consist in keeping data into an intermediate storage (most of the time, main memory), between a data